starwolf0320/web3-interview-preparation/README.md

   <summary>What is Web3?</summary>
     <ul>
       <li>
-        I'd it call it the decentralized internet.
+        I'd call it the decentralized internet.
 It provides native built-in payments while still being self-governing
       </li>
     </ul>
 </details>